professional-learner365-cmd/Event-Performance-Tracker-Decision-Dashboard/README.md

 ## Project Goal

-This project shows how structured program data can be transformed into clear insights that help organizations evaluate performance, improve programs, manage resources, and make more informed decisions.
+This project shows how structured program data can be transformed into clear insights that help organizations evaluate performance, improve programs, manage resources and make more informed decisions.